hCaptcha/hcaptcha-loader/README.md

 # hCaptcha Loader

 This is a JavaScript library to easily configure the loading of the [hCaptcha](https://www.hcaptcha.com) JS client SDK with built-in error handling.
+It also includes a retry mechanism that will attempt to load the hCaptcha script several times in the event if fails to load due to a network or unforeseen issue.

 > [hCaptcha](https://www.hcaptcha.com) is a drop-replacement for reCAPTCHA that protects user privacy.
 >